Investigations

 Associated Assets

-Associated assets are pulled from Log and Event evidence when retrieving individual investigations.
-Those assets are returned with the Investigations in an associated_assets field.
+Associated assets are pulled from log and event evidence when retrieving individual investigations.
+Those assets are returned with the investigations in an associated_assets field.

 Assign Investigations